scottcao2002/Chess-Game/README.md

+# Demo
+The following is a link to a demonstration of the chess game: https://www.youtube.com/watch?v=tzrwKmhiwZo&feature=youtu.be
 # Chess Game
 Chess is a two player game played between a player with the black pieces and the player with the white pieces.
 The objective of the game is to capture the opposing side's king (called checkmate).
 The game is played on an 8x8 square, with each side having 16 pieces.
 The game ends decisively if someone's king is attacked and cannot escape.
 The game may also end in stalemate.